Product Data Sheet

 Final appearance is the sole responsibility of the applicator as W. R. MEADOWS does not provide color enhancement products or controls color enhancement application techniques.

 Avoid inhalation of dust.
 Avoid direct contact with this product.
 Utilize gloves and safety glasses to minimize direct contact.
 If contact occurs, wash affected areas with mild soap and water.
 Keep product out of reach of children.
 For industrial use only.
-Refer to Material Safety Data Sheet for complete health and safety information.
+Refer to Safety Data Sheet for complete health and safety information.